nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

 - `list` followed by `delete id/2` deletes the nurse/patient with an id of 2.
-- `find Betsy` followed by `delete id/1` deletes the nurse/patient with an id of 1.
 - `delete id/10` deletes the nurse/patient with an id of 10.

 ![delete](images/Delete.png)

 ### Assigning a patient's homevisit date slot to a nurse : `assign`

-Assign a specific patient's date slot/date slots to a nurse.
+Assign a specific patient's date slot(s) to a nurse.

-Format `assign id/NURSE_ID id/PATIENT_ID [dsi/DATE_AND_SLOT_INDEX]…​`
+Format `assign id/NURSE'S_ID id/PATIENT'S_ID [dsi/DATE_AND_SLOT_INDEX]…​`

-- Assign the dateslots of the patient with the specified 'PATIENT_ID' to the nurse with the specified 'NURSE_ID'.
+- Assign the date slots of the patient with the specified 'PATIENT'S_ID' to the nurse with the specified 'NURSE'S_ID'.
 - The ID refers to the unique ID shown in the displayed person list.
 - The ID **must be a positive integer** 1, 2, 3, ...
-- There **must be 2 IDs (only 2), 1 indicating a patient and 1 indicating a nurse**.
+- There **must be 2 (and only 2) IDs, 1 belonging to a patient and 1 belonging to a nurse**.
-- There is no specific order for the 2 IDs.
+- There is no specific order for the 2 IDs. (i.e. The patient's id or the nurse's id can come first, as long as one belongs to a patient and the other belongs to a nurse.)
 - The assign command can have any number of date and slot index (including 0).
 - If the **'DATE_AND_SLOT_INDEX' is not indicated** (0), then all the date slot of the patients will be assigned to the nurse.
 - If the **'DATE_AND_SLOT_INDEX(ES)' is indicated**, then the date slot with the respective index(es) in the displayed dateslot list will be assigned to the nurse.
-- When assigning, it will check whether there are **time crashes** and check whether the nurse are **unavailable** on that day.
+- When assigning, it will check whether there are **time clashes** and ensures that the nurse is not **unavailable** on that day.

 Examples: